-Salt Saturated and KCL Rock Cuttings Classification Non Hazardous EWC Code 01 05 08 Waste Classification, Estimated Quantity 1400m 3 Quantity and Storage Onsite Storage 1 x 31m 3 Open Top Fluid Separator Tank (Drill Cuttings) and 1 x 20m 3 Open Top Tank (Centrifuge) Storage Duration Maximum 7 Days Odour Potential No Odour Anticipated Operation / Activity Drilling muds are used in a closed loop system, within which the rock cuttings are circulated to surface and removed by vibrating screens (shakers) into an open top tank, which is also a fluid separator tank.
+Salt Saturated and KCL Rock Cuttings Default Classification Non Hazardous EWC Code 01 05 08 Waste Classification, Estimated Quantity 1400m3 Quantity and Storage Onsite Storage $1\times31\text{m}^3$ Open Top Fluid Separator Tank (Drill Cuttings) and $1\times20\text{m}^3$ Open Top Tank (Centrifuge) Storage Duration Maximum 7 Days Odour Potential No Odour Anticipated Operation / Activity Drilling muds are used in a closed loop system, within which the rock cuttings are circulated to surface and removed by vibrating screens (shakers) into an open top tank, which is also a fluid separator tank.
 Finer particles of rock cuttings are then extracted from the drilling mud by a centrifuge and the drilling mud is circulated back down the well.
 Waste Prevention and Minimisation The ability to prevent or minimise rock cuttings recover is limited given that the formation needs to be removed to allow the casing to be installed.
 The selection of the drilling bit will be such that it minimises hole size required to install each string of casing which in turn keeps the waste recover to a minimum.
 The rock cuttings tank is a fluid separator tank (perforated false floor), which allows drilling mud coating the rock cuttings to percolate down through the false floor where it is collected and pumped back into the closed loop mud system.
 Waste Treatment and Disposal Rock cuttings will be transferred from the rock cuttings tank to a sealed road bulker by a hydraulic grab arm fitted to the rock cuttings tank and transported offsite via licenced haulier to a permitted composting facility where it is blended into compost after compost has been sanitised.
 Waste Remaining in the Formation None.
 Extractive process only.
-Monitoring approved drilling prop petent supervision to ensure the operation is carried out in accordance with an gramme. rock cuttings tanks shall be carried out prior to being used and will be subject to visual weekly inspect ons and annual thickness checks.
+Monitoring approved drilling program visual weekly inspections c cuttings tanks shall be carried out prior to being used and will be subject to and annual thickness checks.